 Isn’t there a tiny shield between our hearts?
 Protecting us from the instability and the overbearingness of raw emotions.

 Alarm disrupts us.
-I am hesitating but finally, I get out of the bed, leaving behind you and the thick blanket.
+I am hesitating but finally, I get out of the bed, leaving behind you and wrapped up in a thick blanket.
 Before closing the doors, I smile at the creatures above your head and you.
 But here you are just laying there and facing the wall again.
 Occupied with chasing the ghosts and formless illusions.

 If only you knew the things that happen when I’m with you without you.